adopt-it/terraform-iam-AWS-users/README.md

 -   Implementing a terraform configuration to create the required infrastructure on AWS.
 -   Using terraform to 'deploy' the index.html ( application ) on the AWS infrastructure.
 -   Ensuring that the application can only be accessed from: 3.121.56.176
--   The terraform scripts also create a VPC with two subnets and deploy a light web application which includes:
+-   The terraform scripts also create a VPC with two subnets and deploy a light web application which includes an application load balances, Security groups and ubuntu 20.04 EC2 instances.
-    An application load balancer
-    Security groups
-    EC2 instances
+    - Apache Web Server has been used to execute the application.

 ## Prerequisites 📋